 Your best bet is to go heavy on your initial DB Zottman curl sets so that you can focus on breaking down the fast-twitch muscle fibers.
 But on the final few sets, make a special effort to slow down your rep tempo so that you can recruit the remaining slow-twitch muscle fibers and build your brachialis to the size that it deserves to be (it’s a very powerful elbow flexor).

-In practice, you ideally want to lower the dumbbell over a 5-second duration on your final sets so that you generate plenty of time under tension for the workhorse arm muscle that's known as the brachialis.
+In practice, when you’re doing bicep exercises with dumbbells like the Zottman curl, you ideally want to lower the weight over a 5-second duration on your final sets so that you generate plenty of time under tension for the workhorse arm muscle that’s known as the brachialis.

 More symmetrical arms